 As for the G-20, it should stay focused on global financial and economic issues, rather than get involved in regional political and security matters.
 The latter would be too controversial, would intrude not only onto UN Security Council terrain, and would detract the G20 from the urgent task of global economic rebalancing, but also undermine existing regional bodies.

 Many of the 21st century’s most important countries are located in Asia, and Asian regional co-operation is a vital testing ground for how such emerging powers as China and India play out their global legitimacy and role.
 Hence, Canadian membership in the G-20 is no substitute for vigorous participation in Asian regional groups, especially the EAS.
 While Canada should continue to be proactive in the G20, it should not do so at the expense of its participation in Asian forums, nor should it try to regionalize the G20 by supporting an Asia-Pacific G20 sub-group.

 One policy priority relating to Asian regional forums that the Harper government should focus on now is to seek immediate entry into the East Asian Summit.
 It would require a show of interest and diplomacy, and is also attainable.

 Much of the past decade has been a time of missed opportunities for Canada when it comes to Asia-Pacific regionalism.
 But with quick and decisive action, the trend can be reversed.

 Amitav Acharya is a Professor of International Relations and the UNESCO Chair in Transnational Challenges and Governance at the ASEAN Studies Center at American University.

-This piece was first published by The Embassy on May 18, 2011.
+This piece was first published by Embassy Magazine on May 18, 2011.